The Killi’s of the Lost World:

 The oldest known are Adinia, Austrofundulus, Cualac, Cubanichthys, Cynolebias, Cynopoecilus, Fluviphylax, Garmanella, Hubbsichthys, Jordanella, Leptolebias, Leptolucania, Lucania, Moema, Orestias, Pterolebias, Rachovia, Rivulus, Simpsonichthys, Terranatos and Trigonectes.
 Many of them are now divided into several other genera.

-Also in 2011 Costa proposed a re-ordening of the genus Rivulus and he devided the genus into 6 new genera, some of them former sub-genera, and left the genus Rivulus with only 3 taxa in it.
+Also in 2011 Costa proposed a re-ordening of the genus Rivulus and he devided the genus into 6 new genera, most of them former sub-genera, and left the genus Rivulus with only 3 taxa remaining.
 The 6 genus names then were Anablepsoides, Atlantirivulus, Cynodonichthys, Laimosemion Melanorivulus and Rivulus.
-Huber (2012) published a paper which was, based on a wide array of meristic evidence only presented by himself, and was convinced that Costa's move was premature and not well supported by the mitochondrial, meristic and osteological data Costa combined.
+Huber (2012) published a paper which was, based on a wider array of meristic evidence only.
+Huber explained in his paper that Costa's move was premature and not well supported by the mitochondrial, meristic and osteological data Costa combined.

 In 2014 Costa did introduce the new genus name Xenurolebias for two species that were known as Simpsonichthys myersi and S. izecksohni and added 2 new species to that genus.
 In 2014 Costa erected then the monotypic genus Mucurilebias for the taxon known so far as Leptolebias leitaoi.

 Surprisingly Costa (2014) considered the genus Aphyolebias, a genus which was erecte by himself earlier, to be synonym to Moema.